Aminuxer/DM-Crypt-Helper-Scripts/README.md

 Close all files opened from container and try again.

 ##  FAQ
-* Q: What happens if i run `$ sudo /opt/_dmc.sh /var/tmp/fs1.bin` - command with only path to existing file ?
+* What happens if i run `$ sudo /opt/_dmc.sh /var/tmp/fs1.bin` - command with only path to existing file ?
-  - A: Script will try detect current status and propose mount / umount action.
+  - Script will try detect current status and propose mount / umount action.
 Mounted containr will try umount, unmounted - mount with passphrase request.

 * Q: What is method make_loops ?